College of Integrated Studies - CIS (Undergraduate)

 Sigma Delta Mu (Spanish Honor Society): National Honor Society for Hispanic Studies for two-year colleges connected to Sigma Delta Pi, the nation’s largest foreign language honor society.
 Sigma Delta Mu honors those who seek and attain excellence in the study of the Spanish language, literature, and culture of Spanish-speaking peoples.
 Students must meet specific GPA criteria and will be invited for membership during the spring semester of the academic year.

-The Alliance: Alliance provides a safe place, information and accessibility for students to gain knowledge and understanding of the LGBTQ+ community.
-Meets RM W31, Lower Williams Hall Lobby.
-Advisor: Nate Maddux at madduxn@uww.edu.
+The Alliance: Alliance provides a safe place, information, and accessibility for students to gain knowledge and understanding of the LGBTQ+ community.
+Meets in WM0031 in lower Williams Hall.

-Engineering Club: A place for like-minded individuals with an appreciation for all things engineering to get to know each other.
-Open to all students, members connect with the community, form study groups, link students with UW Platteville Engineering Partnership.
+Engineering Club: A place for like-minded individuals with an appreciation for all things engineering.
+Open to all students, members connect with the community, form study groups, select and complete projects, and link students with UW Platteville Engineering Partnership.

 G.R.E.E.N.
-Scene: The Green Scene works to provide a network of environmental and social information through action and education.
-Students can participate in activities such as planting trees, gardening, campus and community clean-up, and environmental lectures.
+Scene: The G.R.E.E.N.
+Scene works to provide a network of environmental and social information through action and education.
+Students can participate in activities such as planting trees, gardening, campus and community clean-up, and hosting impactful environmental lectures.

-Latinos Unidos: Represents Latino community of the Rock campus and works to share their culture with students, staff, and the community through outreach and events like Loteria Night and Cinco de Mayo.
-Meets in W27 Williams Hall.
+Latinos Unidos: This vibrant group represents the Latinx community of the Rock campus and works to share their culture with students, staff, and the community through outreach and events like Loteria Night and Cinco de Mayo.
+Meets in WM0027 in lower Williams Hall.

-Music Productions: Want to pursue your interests in music?
-If you played an instrument in high school and want to continue for fun or professionally check out the Concert Band, Orchestra, or Musical Theatre.
-Concerts are held each semester and a spring musical is produced.
+Musical Performance: Want to pursue your interests in music?
+If you played in high school and want to continue playing, check out the concert band and orchestra.
+Participate in a variety of concerts throughout the year.

 Rock Rooks Chess Club: The chess club’s purpose is to gather and enjoy the art and fellowship of playing chess.
 Any student is welcome.
 The club shares a wide variety of skill levels from beginners to advanced.